The necessity of extending partition on Windows Server 2016

-So, what should you do when the Disk Management and Diskpart unable to extend volume in Windows Server 2016?
+Then, what should you do when the Disk Management and Diskpart unable to extend volume in Windows Server 2016?

+#3.
 Extend volume in Windows Server 2016 with AOMEI Partition Assistant

-1. Use the Extend Partition Wizard
+Option A. Use the Extend Partition Wizard

-2. Use the Resize Partition to extend partition
+Option C. Use the Resize Partition to extend partition

 If there is any unallocated space adjacent to the partition (if the unallocated space isn’t adjacent to the partition, you can make it adjacent to the partition by Move Partition) you want to extend, no matter it is at the right side or left side or both side, you can use Resize Partition to extend it.
-Right click the partition, select Resize Partition.
+Follow the guide.
+Click Apply to submit the pending operations.